j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 ## Part 2 - UV & Noise
 Let's talk about randomness, since we want to create grass, grass heights are often random in the real world, so to replicate a similar setting we first need a RNG for this shader, how do we do this?
 NOISE. we can do this by just stealing a hashing function from Shadertoy, but in all seriousness, we just need a decently uniform RNG, which a hashing function can do pretty well.

-I'm in no way a cryptographic/randomness specialized guy, but I have used hashing functions many times, however I don't exactly understand what happens inside them, all I know is that in a hashing function, we just insert a seed & that seed will be moved/bit shifted in the function so much that a random number will come out of it ranging from 0 - 1, kinda all you need to know, not important to understand what happens inside that much.
+I'm in no way a cryptographic/randomness specialized guy, but I have used hashing functions many times, however I don't exactly understand what happens inside them, all I know is that in a hashing function, we just insert a seed & that seed will be moved & some do bit shifting in the function so that a random number will come out of it ranging from 0 - 1, kinda all you need to know, not important to understand what happens inside that much.

 {% highlight c++ %}
 float hash11(float p)       //hash11 I stole from shadertoy (1 input scalar 1 output scalar)